 Agile methodologies take an iterative approach to software development.
-Unlike a straightforward linear waterfall model, agile projects consist of a number of smaller cycles – sprints.
-Each one of them is a project in miniature: it has a backlog and consists of design, implementation, testing and deployment stages within the pre-defined scope of work.
+Unlike a straightforward linear Waterfall model, Agile projects consist of a number of smaller cycles.
+Each one of them is a project in miniature: it consists of design, implementation, testing, and deployment stages within the pre-defined scope of work.

-At the end of each sprint, a potentially shippable product increment is delivered.
-Thus, with every iteration new features are added to the product, which results in the gradual project growth.
+At the end of each cycle, a potentially shippable product increment is delivered.
+Thus, with every iteration, new features are added to the product, resulting in gradual project growth.
 With the features being validated early in the development, the chances of delivering a potentially failed product are significantly lower.
-Let’s summarize the main Agile aspects:

 Flexibility: The scope of work may change according to new requirements.

-Work breakdown: The project consists of small cycles (known as Sprints in Scrum).
+Work breakdown: The project consists of small cycles.

-Value of teamwork: The team members work closely together and have a clear vision about their responsibilities.
+Value of teamwork: The team members work closely together and have a clear vision of their responsibilities.

 Cooperation with a client: A customer is closely engaged in the development and can change the requirements or accept the team’s suggestions.